Meredith Grey: Storylines

-As her last year of residency is coming to a close, the residents travel around the country, searching for the best jobs in their specialties.
-In order to finish their residency, the residents must take the medical boards.
-Meredith takes the exam while sick with the flu.
-She decides to take a job offer at The Brigham and Women's Hospital as the next step in her career.
-During a medical flight to undertake a prestigious surgery involving conjoined twins, Meredith, Derek, Cristina, and Lexie, among others, are involved in an aviation accident.
-The plane crash kills Lexie and her boyfriend Mark Sloan (Eric Dane), and the survivors are trapped in the wooded wilderness for days waiting for help.
-Following their rescue, Meredith becomes an attending general surgeon at Seattle Grace, now Seattle Grace-Mercy West.
-While Cristina flees Seattle for her fellowship, Meredith, afraid of flying and change, declines her job offer, and clings to what remains in Seattle.
-Cristina and Meredith begin calling the hospital "Seattle Grace Mercy Death" in light of the immense amount of trauma, death, and pain they have experienced there.
+Meredith takes the medical boards while sick with the flu.
+She decides to accept a job offer at The Brigham and Women's Hospital as the next step in her career.
+During a flight to undertake a prestigious surgery, Meredith, Derek, Cristina, and Lexie, among others, are involved in an aviation accident.
+Lexie dies in the accident, causing heavy grief to fall upon Meredith as the group is left stranded in the forest.
+Following their rescue, Meredith becomes an attending general surgeon at Seattle Grace, now Seattle Grace Mercy West.

-Meredith's newfound attitude and sarcasm leads to her being dubbed "Medusa" by the hospital's new batch of interns.
-In the aftermath of the plane accident, the hospital is sued and eventually found guilty of negligence.
-Each victim including Derek, Cristina, Arizona Robbins (Jessica Capshaw) and herself must receive $15 million of compensation, which leads the hospital to a near bankruptcy as the insurance company refuses to pay due to a loophole.
-The doctors along with Callie Torres (Sara Ramirez) buy the hospital with the help of the Harper Avery Foundation to prevent it from closing and become new members of the directing board.
-In memory of Mark Sloan and Lexie Grey, Jackson Avery and the board rename the hospital "Grey Sloan Memorial Hospital".
-Meanwhile, Meredith asks Dr. Bailey to perform gene mapping on her to finally know whether she has Alzheimer's genes like her mother.
+Meredith's strict attitude and sarcasm lead to her being dubbed "Medusa" by the hospital's new batch of interns.
+Meredith, along with the other victims of the plane crash, receives $15 million in compensation from the hospital for their negligence.
+To prevent the hospital from going into bankruptcy, Meredith helps buy the hospital and becomes a member of the newly renamed Grey Sloan Memorial Hospital board of directors.
+She also asks Dr. Bailey to perform gene mapping on her to finally learn whether she has Alzheimer's genes like her mother.
 She tests positive for more than one of the genetic markers for the disease.